spryker/spryker-docs/docs/scos/dev/migration-and-integration/202108.0/feature-integration-guides/product-sets-feature-integration.md

 title: Product Sets feature integration
 description: Learn how to integrate the Product sets feature into a Spryker project.
 originalLink: https://documentation.spryker.com/2021080/docs/product-sets-feature-integration
+originalArticleId: a480ad38-c6b1-4a93-a893-d40605432cb7
 redirect_from:
   - /2021080/docs/product-sets-feature-integration
   - /2021080/docs/en/product-sets-feature-integration
+  - /docs/product-sets-feature-integration
+  - /docs/en/product-sets-feature-integration
 ---

-This document describes how to integrate the [Product Sets feature](https://documentation.spryker.com/docs/product-sets-feature-overview) into a Spryker project.
+This document describes how to integrate the [Product Sets feature](/docs/scos/dev/features/{{ page.version }}/product-sets/product-sets-feature-overview.html) into a Spryker project.

 ## Prerequisites
 To prepare your project to work with Product Sets: